cutaway-security/IACS_STAR_Methodology/README.md

 * IACS/OT Contributors: Oscar Delgado, Danielle Jablanski
 * IT/Infosec Contributors: Jeff Williams (Author of original OWASP Risk Rating Methodology)

+# Introduction

+Security assessments and penetration testing of an Industrial and Automation Control Systems (IACS) / Operational Technology (OT) enviornment are two types of vulnerability assessments that feed information into the [ISA/IEC 62443](https://www.isa.org/standards-and-publications/isa-standards/isa-iec-62443-series-of-standards) risk assessment process.
+The Cyber Security Management System (CSMS) process, detailed in ISA/IEC-62443-2-1 standard, requires a detailed risk assessment which is outlined in full within the ISA/IEC-62443-3-2 standard.
+The detailed risk assessment requires that a vulnerability assessment is conducted to identify unmitigated risk.
+These vulnerability assessments required that the assessment findings be qualitatively rated according to the threat, likelihood, and concequences should the vulnerability be exploit and threat actor success realized.

+The IACS Risk Rating Methodology (IRRM) is intended to be a methodology to estimate the severity of identified risks to the IACS/OT environment.
+This methodology includes the classic qualitative risk calculation elements while adding the consequence considerations necessary for understanding risks to IACS/OT processes and equipment.
+Having a system in place that addresses IACS/OT concerns for rating risks will save time and eliminate arguing about prioritizations and improve countermeasure selection to quickly reduce risk.

+The authors have tried hard to make this model simple to use, while keeping enough detail for accurate risk estimates to be made.
+Please reference the section below on customization for more information about tailoring the model for use in a specific organization.

 # Overview

 Over the years there has be a lot of debate about how to rate risk within industrial and automation control environments.
 Rating risk is difficult due to the varying ideas about likelihood, frequency, consequences, and impact ratings.
-This project is an effort to update the [OWASP Risk Rating Methodology](https://owasp.org/www-community/OWASP_Risk_Rating_Methodology) to be usable when conducting security assessments and pentration tests within Industrial and Automation Control Systems (IACS) / Operational Technology (OT) enviornments.
+This project is an effort to update the [OWASP Risk Rating Methodology](https://owasp.org/www-community/OWASP_Risk_Rating_Methodology) to be usable when conducting security assessments and pentration tests within IACS/OT enviornments.
 It is not designed to replace an organization's risk rating methdodology.
 It is intended for assessment teams to use when a specific methodology has not been defined or when a quicker method is needed to quickly rate and reduce risk.

 For background, there are other more mature, popular, or well established Risk Rating Methodologies that can be followed: